-I grew up during the 1950s and '60s, when the "Old West" was the stuff many movies and television shows was made of.
-(My real name is NOT "Old Hoppy" -- but that's a name I picked up on a writers' forum some years ago, related to a famous movie and TV cowboy of the 1940s and '50s, "Bill Hop-Along Cassidy," wonderfully portrayed by the actor William Boyd.)
+I grew up during the 1950s and ’60s, when the “Old West” was the stuff many movies and television shows were made of.
+(My real name is NOT “Old Hoppy” — but that’s a name I picked up on a writers’ forum some years ago, related to a famous movie and TV cowboy of the 1940s and ’50s, “Bill Hop-Along Cassidy,” wonderfully portrayed by the actor William Boyd.)

 As I grew up, Westerns declined in favor.
 Generations of kids have come and gone who have no idea who “the Cisco Kid” and “Gabby Hayes” were.
 When I was a youngster back in southeast Nebraska, a highlight of my life was sitting on Smiley Burnett’s lap and having my picture taken when I was 6 or 7 years old.